martymagaan/ui-builder/README.md

 Example:

-    ui.get('container');
+    const elem = ui.get('container');

 ## Element Methods ##

 ### create(tag, id[optional], className[optional]) ###

-Creates new element with given parameters and custom ui methods, appends it to caller, and returns it.
+Creates a new element with given parameters, appends it to caller, and returns it.

 Example: